raydenlim/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to update a task progress
-2. F.A.K.E.J.A.R.V.I.S. updates task progress and display updated progress.
+2. F.A.K.E.J.A.R.V.I.S. updates task progress and displays updated progress.

     Use case ends.